google/enjarify/README.md

 #### Windows

 A wrapper batch script, enjarify.bat, is provided.
 To be able to call it from anywhere, just add the root directory of the repository to your PATH.
-The batch script will always invoke python3 as interperter.
+The batch script will always invoke python3 as interpreter.
 If you want to use pypy, just edit the script.

 #### Usage